dreicke/iSR_Grav/user/pages/03.entries/entry-2/item.md

 </pre>
 </div>

-When we configure hadoop streaming to use KeyBasedPartitioner, the process is very similar.
-Hadoop streaming will parse command line options such as -k2,2 into key specs, and extract the part of the composite key (in this example, field 2 of many fields) and read in the partition key as a string.
+When we configure Hadoop Streaming to use KeyBasedPartitioner, the process is very similar.
+Hadoop Streaming will parse command line options such as -k2,2 into key specs, and extract the part of the composite key (in this example, field 2 of many fields) and read in the partition key as a string.
 For example, with the following configuration:

 ~~~~
 "stream.map.output.field.separator" : ".",